A scientist is studying the growth of a bacterial population in a... | Channels for Pearson+

 Tangent Lines and Derivatives: Videos & Practice Problems

 A scientist is studying the growth of a bacterial population in a lab culture.
-The experiment started at AM, and the table shows the population hours since the experiment started.
-The population size as a function of time is modeled by the curve below.
+The experiment started at 8:00 AM, and the table shows the population t hours since the experiment started.
+The population size B(t) as a function of time t is modeled by the curve below.

-Calculate the average rate of the bacterial population growth from PM to PM.

 A scientist is studying the growth of a bacterial population in a lab culture.
-The experiment started at AM, and the table shows the population hours since the experiment started.
-The population size as a function of time is modeled by the curve below.
+The experiment started at 8:00 AM, and the table shows the population t hours since the experiment started.
+The population size B(t) as a function of time t is modeled by the curve below.

-Calculate the average rate of the bacterial population growth from PM to PM.